What is anthrax?

 - stool samples

-If you are exposed to anthrax, but have no symptoms, your doctor may give you preventive treatment.
+If you’re exposed to anthrax but you have no symptoms, your doctor will begin preventive treatment.
 Preventive treatment consists of antibiotics and the anthrax vaccine.

-You can reduce your risk of anthrax by doing the following:
+You can reduce your risk of anthrax by having the